Jinal218/ML-MODELS/README.md

-2. [K Nearest Neighbor](K Nearest Neighbor/): Overview: KNN is a simple machine learning technique for classification and regression based on the similarity of data points.
+2. [K Nearest Neighbor]: Overview: KNN is a simple machine learning technique for classification and regression based on the similarity of data points.

 Use Cases: Classification, regression.